nishantgoyal01/customer_behavior_analysis/README.md

 ### 📊 Key Results / Insights

-Identified major trends and patterns in the dataset
+-Identified major trends and patterns in the dataset

-Highlighted top KPIs (e.g., sales growth, customer segments, product performance)
+-Highlighted top KPIs (e.g., sales growth, customer segments, product performance)

-Detected bottlenecks, anomalies, or improvement opportunities
+-Detected bottlenecks, anomalies, or improvement opportunities

-Created a visual analytics dashboard to support decision-making
+-Created a visual analytics dashboard to support decision-making

 ### ▶️ How to Run This Project
 **1. Clone the repository**